Iterable/iterable-swift-sdk/README.md

     ```

 7. Drag **IterableSDK.framework** from **&lt;Xcode project directory&gt;/Carthage/Build/iOS**
+into the open project in Xcode.
+When prompted by Xcode, add the framework
-into the project, making sure to add it to your app's target.
+to your app's target.

 8. If your app will be using push notifications that contain media
 attachments (images, etc.), repeat steps 5 through 7, substituting